simple-crypto/SCALib/README.rst

 ================

-This work has been funded in part by the Belgian Fund for Scientific Research (F.R.S.-FNRS) through the Equipment Project SCALAB, by the European Union (EU) and the Walloon Region through the FEDER project USERMedia (convention number 501907-379156), and by the European Union (EU) through the ERC project 724725 (acronym SWORD).
+This work has been funded in part by the Belgian Fund for Scientific Research (F.R.S.-FNRS) through the Equipment Project SCALAB and individual researchers' grants, by the European Union (EU) and the Walloon Region through the FEDER project USERMedia (convention number 501907-379156), and by the European Union (EU) through the ERC project 724725 (acronym SWORD) and the ERC project 101096871 (acronym BRIDGE).